 By: Architectural Visions

-Green and Energy Efficient – Whether you’re passionate about our planet or hate high utility bills or both, choosing windows with state-of-the-art energy efficiency ensures you’ll be reducing your carbon footprint and your energy bills throughout the seasons.
-Look for windows with insulating glass with argon gas and Low E coatings that make the most of solar warmth when it’s needed and block it in the summer months.
+Green and Energy Efficient – Whether you’re passionate about our planet or hate high utility bills or both, choosing new home windows with state-of-the-art energy efficiency ensures you’ll be reducing your carbon footprint and your energy bills throughout the seasons.
+Look for new home windows with insulating glass with argon gas and Low E coatings that make the most of solar warmth when it’s needed and block it in the summer months.

 Also, high quality engineering and fine craftsmanship helps windows make a tighter seal when closed and locked and stay square and true over the years to ensure the efficiency lasts.
 Discover made-to-order brands such as Marvin.
 They’re built to fit the size of you home’s openings better and feature industry leading manufacturing.

 Not So Big Living – The notion of that a home’s value comes first and foremost from square footage has lost popularity.
 Today’s smaller homes are made with higher quality materials, including made-to-order windows, wood windows and architecturally interesting window designs.
 Plus, architects know just how to design windows to give smaller spaces and open, airy feeling with innovative window placement.

 Contemporary – Mid Century Modern is back in vogue.
 In general, contemporary architecture is on the rise.
 In terms of window styling, this includes corner windows, clerestory windows, gliders (windows that open by sliding from side to side) and picture windows without dividers.

 New modern styling incorporates a newfound appreciation for nature by making use of rich, natural woods, so choosing windows made from responsibly forested woods such as cedar, mahogany, oak and more make an excellent an excellent choice if contemporary décor is your goal.